 Quick Start Guide

 This page addresses all the people who have been impatiently awaiting their new gem to arrive and want to see it up and running quickly.
-If the MFLI Instrument is to be integrated into a LAN with DHCP server, it is ready to go without further need of software installation.
-Please proceed along the following steps:
+Please proceed with the following steps:

-Inspect the package content.
-Besides the Instrument there should be a country-specific power cable, a USB cable, an Ethernet cable and a hard copy of the user manual Getting Started.
+Inspect the package contents.
+Besides the Instrument there should be a country-specific power cable, a USB cable, an Ethernet cable, a ZSync cable, and a hard copy of the Getting Started guide.

-Check the Handling and Safety Instructions in Handling and Safety Instructions.
+Check Handling and Safety Instructions for the Handling and Safety Instructions.

 The LabOne User Interface start-up screen will appear.
 Click the Open button on the lower right of the page.
-The default configuration will be loaded and the first measurements can be taken.
-If the user interface does not start up successfully, please refer to Running LabOne on a Separate PC.
+The default configuration will be loaded and the first signals can be generated.
+If the user interface does not start up successfully, please refer to Connecting to the Instrument.

 Once the Instrument is up and running we recommend going through some of the Tutorials.
-Moreover, Functional Overview provides a general introduction to the various tools and settings tabs with tables in each section providing a detailed description of every UI element as well.
-For specific application know-how the blog section of the Zurich Instruments website will serve as a valuable resource that is constantly updated and expanded.
+The functional description of the SHFQA provides a general introduction to the various tools and tables in each section describing every setting.
+For specific application know-how, the blog section of the Zurich Instruments website will serve as a valuable resource that is constantly being updated and expanded.